 Federal and state rehabilitation tax credits help to stimulate private investment, create jobs, restore historic buildings and jump start the revitalization seen in Vermont’s Designated Downtowns and Village Centers.
 Successful projects range from small bed and breakfasts and rental apartments to multimillion dollar downtown redevelopments.

-Applications for the next round of Downtown and Village Center tax credits are due June 30, 2017.
-Read our Guidelines and Application for more details.
+Applications for the next round of Downtown and Village Center tax credits are due July 2, 2018.
+Our guidelines and application will be available in April 2018.

 What is a tax credit?

 While not cash or a grant, tax credits essentially redirect income taxes owed to help pay the construction bills.
 For example, if your tax bill is $10,000, a $4,000 credit will reduce your tax bill to $6,000.
 Credits are available from both the federal government and the State of Vermont.

 Does my building qualify?

 - Federal Rehabilitation Investment tax credits are available for eligible historic commercial buildings, meaning income-producing buildings, listed in the National Register of Historic Places.
 Many of Vermont's designated downtowns and villages are listed and pre-qualified for federal credits.
 Not sure if your building is listed or eligible for listing?
 Email Caitlin Corkins or call 802-828-3047.

 - State Downtown & Village Center tax credits are available for eligible commercial buildings and non-profit owned buildings constructed before 1983 (sorry, no private residences, but rental properties are eligible) located within designated downtown or village centers.
 Find out if your building is located within a designated downtown or village center by entering the building’s street address, or email Caitlin Corkins to find out if your property qualifies.